 "Wow...
 You.
 Have.
 Hands of lightening!

-I was looking down at my hands like they were magic!
+I looked down at my hands like they were magic!

 I don't know how I did it.
-At this stage, we kind of had completely forgotten this little man who had quickly made his way to the closest door.
+At this stage, we kind of had completely forgotten this little man who had quickly made his way to the closest door in the middle of the carriage.

-He had been so seriously smooth!
-I knew what these pickpockets do.
-They get in on the train at one station, steal something and then hop off at the next stop.
+This had been unbelievably smooth!
+Usually, pickpockets have a process.
+They ascend the train carriage at one station, steal something, and then hop off at the next stop.
+Leaving the unknowing victim unaware until it is much too late.

-Unfortunately for this guy, we were uncontrollably laughing about it.
+Unfortunately for this wannabe pickpocket, we were uncontrollably laughing about it.
 I guess it was a combination of "this guy is so stupid", how on earth did I even notice, and then have the fast skills to get it back.

-Seeing as this was still covid season, I took out these mini sanitising wipes and gave my phone a wipe, exclaiming:
+Seeing as this was still a time where covid was rife, I took out some mini sanitising wipes from my bag and gave my phone a wipe, stating:

-"Well, knowing my luck, this guy has covid.
+"Knowing my luck, this guy has covid too.
 Can't be too careful"

-It did appear to me that our talking was amusing some of passengers in the train as some were holding back laughter.
-I continued my little rant in disbelief at his stupidity...
+It did appear to me that our talking was amusing some of passengers in the train and some were holding back laughter.
+I continued my little rant in disbelief at this attempt...

 Est-ce que tu connais pas un truc qui s'appelle une "pandemie" qui se passe en ce moment?
 Tu sais que les frontières sont fermées?
 Alors, tout le monde à Paris est PARISIEN!"